SebTechDevelopment/Magento-Blog-Module/README.md

 ## Features

-- Creating, Deleting, Updating of blogs.
+- Creating, Deleting, Updating of Blogs.
-- Individual blogs can be enabled/disabled.
+- Individual Blogs can be enabled/disabled.
-- Supports the Magento Page Builder.
+- Full support the Magento Page Builder.
 - Toggle to put link in menu and/or footer-menu.

 ## Installation